Run for the Sun: Production

 Run for the Sun was one of four films produced for United Artists release by a company owned by actress Jane Russell and her then husband, former NFL star Bob Waterfield.
 Originally Russell and Robert Mitchum were announced as stars.
 Then Eva Marie Saint was going to play the female lead.

-Robert Wilder wrote the original script for Run for the Sun and Dudley Nichols was brought in to work on it.
+Robert Wilder wrote the original script and Dudley Nichols was brought in to work on it.

-Roy Boulting was signed to direct Run for the Sun in August 1955.
+Roy Boulting was signed to direct in August 1955.
 The original stars were to be Richard Widmark and Leo Genn.
 Jane Greer later joined the cast.

-Genn was meant to play the head villain in Run for the Sun, and he had script approval at a rate of $3,500 a week plus expenses.
+Genn was meant to play the head villain, and he had script approval at a rate of $3,500 a week plus expenses.
 The script was rewritten and Genn did not like the result when he arrived in Mexico to start filming.
-He pulled out; Trevor Howard was cast instead.
+He pulled out, and Trevor Howard was cast instead.
 Genn later sued Waterfield, who eventually had to pay Genn his complete salary.

-The jungle sequences in Run for the Sun were shot about 50 miles from Acapulco, Mexico.
+The jungle sequences were shot about 50 miles from Acapulco, Mexico.
 The location used for Browne and Van Anders' base was a vast, ruined, 16th century hacienda and sugar plantation/refinery built by Hernán Cortés at Atlacomulco, southeast of Cuernavaca.
 In the 1980s, the principal house and several other buildings were restored and turned into a hotel.
 The interior and patio of the house used in the film, as well as the interior of the small hotel where Katie Connors and Mike Latimer meet, were sets built at Estudios Churubusco in Mexico City.
 The house interior was reputed to be the largest set yet built in a Mexican studio.